Capstones

 Descriptions of final capstone projects completed by former Master of Applied Positive Psychology students are provided below.
 The project abstracts below provide you with a sense of the breadth of topics that can be explored through the culminating capstone process.
 If you are interested in exploring more capstones, you can visit Penn's Scholarly Commons website to browse project abstracts or download full projects.

-See Mark’s full capstone on Penn’s Scholarly Commons website.
+See Daniela’s full capstone on Penn’s Scholarly Commons website.

-See Abi’s full capstone on Penn’s Scholarly Commons website.
+See Antonio’s full capstone on Penn’s Scholarly Commons website.

 Application Overview